ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

    single: container groups
    pair: containers; instance groups

-|aap| supports :term:`Container Groups`, which allow you to execute jobs in the controller regardless of whether the controller is installed as a standalone, in  a virtual environment, or in a container.
+AWX supports :term:`Container Groups`, which allow you to execute jobs in the controller regardless of whether the controller is installed as a standalone, in  a virtual environment, or in a container.
 Container groups act as a pool of resources within a virtual environment.
 You can create instance groups to point to an OpenShift container, which are job environments that are provisioned on-demand as a Pod that exists only for the duration of the playbook run.
 This is known as the ephemeral execution model and ensures a clean environment for every job run.

 In some cases, it is desirable to have container groups be "always-on", which is configured through the creation of an instance.